linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 4 - Fixed-Income Securities/Chapter 14 - Bond Prices and Yields.md

 With a reinvestment rate equal to the  $10\%$  yield to maturity, the realized compound return also equals yield to maturity.

 But what if the reinvestment rate is not  $10\%$ ?
-If the coupon can be invested at more than  $10\%$ , funds will grow to more than $1,210, and the realized compound return will exceed  $10\%$ .
+If the coupon can be invested at more than  $10\%$ , funds will grow to more than \$1,210, and the realized compound return will exceed  $10\%$ .
 If the reinvestment rate is less than  $10\%$ , so will be the realized compound return.
 Consider the following example.

 # Example 14.8 Realized Compound Return

 Suppose the interest rate at which the coupon can be invested is only  $8\%$ .
 The following calculations are illustrated in Figure 14.5, Panel B.

-Future value of first coupon payment with interest earnings = \ 100 \times 1.08 = \ 108$
+Future value of first coupon payment with interest earnings = \ 100 \times 1.08 = \ 108\$
 + Cash payment in second year (final coupon plus par value) 1,100 = Total value of investment with reinvested coupons 1,208

 The realized compound return is the compound rate of growth of invested funds, assuming that all coupon payments are reinvested.
-The investor purchased the bond for par at  $1,000, and this investment grew to$ 1,208.
+The investor purchased the bond for par at  \$1,000, and this investment grew to\$ 1,208.
 So the realized compound yield is less than 10\%:

 $$
 \begin{array}{l} V _ {0} (1 + r) ^ {2} = V _ {2} \\ \$ 1,000 (1 + r) ^ {2} = \$ 1,208 \\ r = .0991 = 9.91 \% \\ \end{array}